 These conclusions show how this study contributes to the literature on policy feedback, and to scholarship on regionalization in Belgium and beyond.
 First, we linked the literature on policy feedback to the literature on (youth) political socialization and identification and specified direct and indirect policy feedback mechanisms.
 In previous studies, socialization and identification would only be entered in the equation as controls for alternative explanations for attitudes about regionalization.
 Their relationship with institutional regionalization would not be theorized or inquired.
 Our results demonstrate of a direct normative policy feedback, but there is no evidence in our data of an indirect interpretive policy feedback when it comes to regionalization in Belgium.
 While growing up in a more regionalized context strengthens citizens’ support for regionalization, experiencing regionalization is not related to higher levels of regional identification.

 Second, this contribution extends previous insights on regionalization in Belgium in various ways.
 Earlier studies mostly analysed attitudes about regionalization and support for nationalist parties by using single cross-sections.
-They drew conclusions about which explanation (typically identity or economic position) is more important to explain attitudes about regionalization, or support for nationalist parties (e.g. Thijsen et al. 2015; blinded for review).
+They drew conclusions about which explanation (typically identity or economic position) is more important to explain attitudes about regionalization, or support for nationalist parties (e.g. Thijsen et al. 2015; Verhaegen et al. 2018).
 We contribute to this debate that both identity and youth socialization indeed explain part of the puzzle, and we qualify the reach of their explanatory value in the two largest regions in Belgium.

 Third, our study suggests more generally that when adaptations are made to the division of competences to various levels of government, we can expect this to affect citizens’ preference for this new division of competences through processes of youth socialization.
 This process would be an explanation for generational differences in attitudes about regionalization and Europeanization, and has important implications for expectations about the effects of generational replacement for future developments of public opinion.